 - Other tasks, provided they are under the supervision of a physician or advanced practice registered nurse

-The provision also makes it clear that physicians may only allow medical assistants to provide services for which they have been properly trained.
-As such, physicians and employers likely seek medical assistants who have achieved a specific degree of education, training, and certification.
+The language also makes it clear that physicians may only allow medical assistants to provide services for which they have been properly trained.
+Because of this, you’ll find that many employers require or prefer candidates who’ve earned a formal education in medical assisting along with national certification.

 Step 1.
 Complete a Medical Assistant Program

-In addition to online programs, Georgia is home to 28 CAAHEP-accredited medical assisting programs and 12 ABHES-accredited medical assisting programs.
+In addition to online programs, Georgia is currently home to 22 CAAHEP-accredited medical assisting programs and 4 ABHES-accredited medical assisting programs.